cgenevier/ERP-XTTN/README.md

 For each LOSO fold, K = 4 ERP prototypes are extracted from the grand-average difference wave (error minus correct) on the Cz detection channel.
 This is done once in Phase 1 (train split) and again in Phase 2 (full training pool):

-- The difference wave is Gaussian-smoothed (σ = 2 samples) and an alternating-polarity peak detector finds the P1–Ne–Pe–LateN chain (positive–negative–positive–negative) that maximizes total prominence.
+- The difference wave is Gaussian-smoothed (σ = 2 samples), and local extrema with prominence ≥ 0.1 are considered.
+P1 is anchored as the earliest positive peak at least 50 ms post-event; the remaining Ne–Pe–LateN chain (negative–positive–negative) is selected to maximize total prominence.
 - Window boundaries expand from each peak to neighboring zero-crossings, clamped to [40, 200] ms width.
 - Each prototype is the segment of the full multichannel difference wave within its detected window, zero-padded elsewhere to epoch length.